1st Golden Raspberry Awards

-The 1st Golden Raspberry Awards were held on March 31, 1981, at John Wilson's living room alcove to recognize the worst the film industry had to offer in 1980.
+The 1st Golden Raspberry Awards were held on March 31, 1981, at founder John J. B. Wilson's living room alcove to recognize the worst the film industry had to offer in 1980.
+For it was a double feature of Can't Stop the Music, winner of Worst Picture, and Xanadu that inspired Wilson to start the Razzies.
 Each category included as many as ten nominees; the maximum was lowered to five the following year to mirror the Oscars.
+"There was a fake stage in John's apartment," remembers Maureen Murphy, who was a presenter.